x40-Community/IdexCalibrationParts/README.md

 In the plugin directory, create a subdirectory called IdexCalibrationParts.
 In this subdirectory create another subdirectory with the same name.
 Unpack the contents of the zip-file in this subdirectory and restart Cura.

+## Use
+After inserting, select and merge all parts

 ## Weedo like XY-Offset Calibration Parts
 ![Weedo calibration parts](./images/calibration_weedo_x40.png)